lmfit/uncertainties/README.txt

   sudo python setup.py install

-You can also simply move the appropriate uncertainties-py*/ directory to a location that Python can import from (directory in which scripts using uncertainties are run, etc.), and then rename it uncertainties/ (with no Python version number).
+You can also simply move the uncertainties/ or uncertainties-py*/ directory to a location that Python can import from (directory in which scripts using uncertainties are run, etc.), and then rename it uncertainties/ if necessary (with no Python version number).

 * The tests programs (test_*.py) are meant to be run through the Nose testing framework.
 This can be achieved for instance with a command